 The ‘great’ art of selling is about earning and keeping your client’s trust.
 In business or commerce, there is nothing greater than the feeling of completing that successful sale.

-By successful, we refer the whole process: from convincing the customer that your product or service will meet his/her long or short-term needs after listening carefully to their requirements through with thorough discovery; the client making the payment without hassles; all the way to the delivery of the goods; and finally the customer acknowledging and thanking you for it with the hopes of coming back.
+By successful, we refer the whole process: from convincing the customer that your product or service will meet his/her long or short-term needs.
+This is after listening carefully to their requirements through thorough discovery.
+The client is then able to the payment without hassles and take timely delivery of the goods.

-Granted, not all sales interactions turn out to be complete successes as elements of the above process could be stymied by aspects out of the control of the salesman such as the client’s lack of funds, delivery delays or a faulty product leading to the tainting of your service or brand.
+Granted, not all of your sales interactions will turn out to be complete success.
+Some elements of the above process could be stymied by aspects out of your control.
+For instance, the client’s lack of funds, suppliers’ delivery delays or a faulty product can mess up a good sales cycle.

 There is no real art to selling – we all do it all the time without realizing it.
 From the time we apply to a kindergarten or high school, to university and finally to all the jobs in our working career.